andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 <a href="/traveler/2022_01-ski_trip/03-wine" target="_blank" rel="noopener noreferrer">wine varietals</a>),
 its country of origin, and even its *farm* of origin.

-I pick one at random and slink back to my table,
+I pick one at random and slink back to my table, back to the realm of the normals.

 <figure class="figure">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/oslo-gastro_tim_w.JPEG" alt="Coffee">
   <figcaption class="figure-caption">Lovely little setup</figcaption>
 </figure>

 Wendelboe has resisted what must be he opportunity to print money by expanding.
 But his singular focus on finding the perfect cup of coffee precludes him from